laura-kolcavova/secret-santa/README.md

 **Required Client Environment Variables:**

 - `VITE_APP_API_URL`: The base URL of the server.
-In production, this should be set to your server's URL since the server hosts both the client and API.
+In production, the server hosts both the client and API.
+In development, the server provides a proxy to the client and hosts the API therefore the value `/`

 ### Server Environment Variables